Schulich-Ignite/website/content/blog/hhttpp/series-introduction.md

   - theory
 ---

+HTTP is the way that we communicate over the internet.
+It's what allows you to see the content you're currently looking at.
 The overall goal with the project is to create a simple [HTTP proxy server](#what-is-an-http-proxy).
 It is **not** designed to be a framework with routing, or any other fancy features.

 On top of that, there are a few caveats: